Ginger Citrus Smoothie is a delightful way to get your whole day's worth of Vitamin C. It's also a delicious way to

 Cayenne Pepper adds a kick to everything, including this delicious smoothie.
 Cayenne is an interesting and healthful ingredient.
 Check out the benefits of more cayenne in your diet here.
 You can leave the cayenne out, but the amount in this recipe will barely register.
 On the other hand, you could ramp it up and add a little more spice to your life.

 Why?
 There are lots of health benefits to adding a little heat to what you eat.
 If you want more info, check out 8 Benefits of Cayenne Pepper.

 About this Ginger Infused Citrus Smoothie

-I’m celebrating citrus here, so this recipe has oranges, grapefruit, and lemons.
+I'm celebrating citrus here, so this recipe has oranges, grapefruit, and lemons.
 But, use whatever citrus that you have on hand.
-What I love about this smoothie, is how is froths up, with a delicious, foamy top.
-Enjoy it with all of it’s pulp, or, strain it out.
+What I love about this smoothie, is how it froths up, with a delicious, foamy top.
+Enjoy it with all of its pulp, or, strain it out.

 - 1 orange peeled and quartered